Perkedel/CVR_Stuffings/README.md

 ## Sauces Total

+> WARNING: Some Sauce URLs may contain NSFW.
+Viewer discretion is advised.

 - https://youtu.be/tnPS_l-1N94?si=ZHS3yb_UwXq7o8Bd how to prop
 - https://youtu.be/a98qCeLAogw?si=y0Rjmnn5fB7sq6za how to convert from vrc to cvr
 - https://youtu.be/t1dp00Ot3N8?si=vGoCEuC83_OA7C2S how to video player